We're gardeners. We're farmer-florists. We're family.

 Located in northern Allen County, Dolau (a Welsh word meaning flat meadow) Farm features a meadow set aside for permanent conservation, dense woods, mature windbreaks, and an established perennial garden in addition to our flower field.
 The historic 1880's farm house is set back off of the road down a picturesque lane shaded by towering maple trees.
 Surrounding the house are many species of trees, woody ornamentals, grasses and greenery in addition to dozens of old fashioned and unusual flower varieties.
 We created our flower shop and design studio in what used to be the milking parlor of the "big barn."
 The shop is also used for farm flower parties and other special events.

 We couldn't do what we do if it weren't for the help of our entire family, especially Jeremy, our "Director of Composting," J.B., our "Tractor Inspector and Bucket Washer," and Daisy, our Border Collie who serves as "Jr. Director of Digging."
 If Susan's brothers are around, we put them to work, too.
-(We always try to schedule manure hauling when they're around.)
-We have a handful of friends and neighbors who graciously help us with big events.
+(We always try to schedule manure hauling when they're around).
+We also have a handful of amazing friends and neighbors who graciously help us with big events.
 They also help to weed the garden, mow the barnyard, deliver flowers and help with other chores around the farm and studio.
 We couldn't function without the loyal support and tireless assistance of these fine folks.
 We reward them with armloads of fresh flowers and veggies from the garden and refreshing adult beverages at the end of long summer days.